SOUND Life Recovery

 2) Individual Supervision:

-As a Washington State approved supervisor, Jeff offers a limited number of individual primary and secondary supervision slots for dedicated, individualized support for Washington State associate level clinicians seeking hours for independent or advanced licensure.
+As a Washington State approved supervisor, Jeff offers a limited number of individual primary and secondary supervision slots for dedicated, individualized support of Washington State associate level clinicians seeking hours for independent or advanced licensure.
 Sessions are available for clinicians interested in working with substance use, serious mental illness, CBT for Psychosis (CBTp), or developing competence in general CBT or ACT-based approaches for a general population.

 Who can join: Washington State associate level clinicians seeking hours for independent or advanced licensure.
 No training completion is required for individual supervision.